Top African History Ebooks

 In 1856, Paul Du Chaillu ventured into the African jungle in search of a mythic beast, the gorilla.
 After wild encounters with vicious cannibals, deadly snakes, and tribal kings, Du Chaillu emerged with 20 preserved gorilla skins—two of which were stuffed and brought on tour—and walked smack dab into the biggest scientific debate of the time: Darwin's theory of evolution.
 Quickly, Du Chaillu's trophies went from objects of wonder to key pieces in an all-out intellectual war.
 With a wide range of characters, including Abraham Lincoln, Arthur Conan Doyle, P.T Barnum, Thackeray, and of course, Charles Darwin, this is a one of a kind book about a singular moment in history.

-They Poured Fire on Us From the Sky - Benjamin Ajak, Alephonsion Deng, Benson Deng & Judy A. Bernstein Cover Art
+They Poured Fire on Us from the Sky - Benjamin Ajak, Alephonsion Deng, Benson Deng & Judy A. Bernstein Cover Art

-They Poured Fire on Us From the Sky
+They Poured Fire on Us from the Sky

-They Poured Fire on Us From the Sky The Story of Three Lost Boys from Sudan by Benjamin Ajak, Alephonsion Deng, Benson Deng & Judy A. Bernstein
+They Poured Fire on Us from the Sky The Story of Three Lost Boys from Sudan by Benjamin Ajak, Alephonsion Deng, Benson Deng & Judy A. Bernstein

 The inspiring story of three young Sudanese boys who were driven from their homes by civil war and began an epic odyssey of survival, facing life-threatening perils, ultimately finding their way to a new life in America.
 Between 1987 and 1989, Alepho, Benjamin, and Benson, like tens of thousands of young boys, took flight from the massacres of Sudan's civil war.
 They became known as the Lost Boys.
 With little more than the clothes on their backs, sometimes not even that, they streamed out over Sudan in search of refuge.
 Their journey led them first to Ethiopia and then, driven back into Sudan, toward Kenya.
 They walked nearly one thousand miles, sustained only by the sheer will to live.
-They Poured Fire on Us from the Sky is the three boys' account of that unimaginable journey.
-With the candor and the purity of their child's-eye-vision, Alephonsian, Benjamin, and Benson recall by turns: how they endured the hunger and strength-sapping illnesses-dysentery, malaria, and yellow fever; how they dodged the life-threatening predators-lions, snakes, crocodiles and soldiers alike-that dogged their footsteps; and how they grappled with a war that threatened continually to overwhelm them.
+They Poured Fire on Us From the Sky is the three boys' account of that unimaginable journey.
+With the candor and the purity of their child's-eye-vision, Alephonsion, Benjamin, and Benson recall by turns: how they endured the hunger and strength-sapping illnesses-dysentery, malaria, and yellow fever; how they dodged the life-threatening predators-lions, snakes, crocodiles and soldiers alike-that dogged their footsteps; and how they grappled with a war that threatened continually to overwhelm them.
 Their story is a lyrical, captivating, timeless portrait of a childhood hurled into wartime and how they had the good fortune and belief in themselves to survive.

 A Savage War of Peace - Alistair Horne Cover Art